 Crunch = less digestible

 The ingredients in kibble sound gross, but it’s more than just the “ick factor” that makes them less desirable as dog food components—they don’t provide as much nutritional value to your dog as clean, whole meats.
-But even if pet food companies used better ingredients in their food — as some claim to — the process used to make dried balls of kibble strips the food of its nutritional value.
+But even if pet food companies used better ingredients in their food — as some claim to — the process used to make dried balls of kibble reduces the food’s nutritional value.

 Studies have shown that the extrusion process reduces food’s bioavailability, the degree to which nutrients in food can be used by the body.
 As one study concluded, “undesirable effects of extrusion include reduction of protein quality,” decrease in palatability, and loss of vitamins.